natelistrom/natelistrom.github.io/_posts/2021-07-23-inciting-incident.md

 ---

-<p class="dropCap">Bestselling fantasy author Brandon Sanderson talks about the difference between “chef writers” and “cook writers.” <sup>{% include sanderson-2021.html %}</sup> A cook can create a lovely meal, but he is dependent on following a recipe for his success.
+<p class="dropCap">Bestselling fantasy author Brandon Sanderson talks about the difference between “chef writers” and “cook writers.” <cite>(<a href="/bibliography.html#sanderson2021a">&ldquo;Chef writer&rdquo;</a>)</cite> A cook can create a lovely meal, but he is dependent on following a recipe for his success.
 A chef, on the other hand, understands how the underlying ingredients function.
 While a chef may choose to follow a recipe, she can also go “off script,” combining elements in new and interesting ways.
 Her understanding empowers her.</p>

 I'm no story expert.
 I'm still very much a “cook” rather than a “chef.”
 But I am an expert on my own struggles.
 I can tell you with great authority about what I've gotten wrong . . . and the things I've learned along the way.
 Today, I'd like to tell you about a framework that has helped me tremendously when approaching what story experts call the inciting incident.

 ## What are inciting incidents?

 I first encountered the concept of the inciting incident in Shawn Coyne's _Story Grid_ and the podcast of the same name, which he does with co-host Tim Grahl.
-Coyne defines the inciting incident as “the big event that scene that kicks off your story.” <sup>{% include coyne-2015.html %} Page 160.</sup>
+Coyne defines the inciting incident as “the big event that scene that kicks off your story.” <cite>(<a href="/bibliography#coyne2015">Coyne</a>, Page 160)</cite>

 Intuitively, that immediately resonated.
 Yet, when it came time to apply the definition, I found myself floundering.